Creativity is openly encouraged in all subjects at Barfield, and none more so than in the Arts.

 All children are taught to work through the creative process and to this end are supplied with sketchbooks.
 These also allow them to explore ideas, techniques, hone skills and develop ways of presenting work aesthetically.

 Arts week, visiting artists and trips to galleries, museums and exhibitions help to enhance the art curriculum and inspire children to explore, experiment and create outside the art room.
 The annual Barfield Art Show is a celebration of the students’ artistic endeavours and all children from the Nursery through to Year Eight have at least one piece exhibited at this colourful event.
-Pupils also have the opportunity to show off their talents at The Farnham Schools’ Art Exhibition.

 Those children who have a particular love for the subject are invited to attend the Boosters Group which focuses on developing skills and/ or Friday lunch time Art Club which provides opportunities for young artists to explore their own ideas.